wpb-astro/skymapper/README.md

 * `vertex` to plot a list of simple convex polygons
 * `healpix` to plot a healpix map as a list of polygons
 * `density` to create a density map in healpix cells
 * `extrapolate` to generate a field from samples over the entire sky or a subregion

+Exploratory and interactive workflows are specifically supported.
+For instance, you can zoom and pan, also scroll in/out (google-maps style), and the `map` will automatically update the location of the graticule labels, which are not regularly spaced.

+The styling of graticules can be changed by calling `map.grid()` with different parameters.
+Finer-grained access is provided by

+* `map.labelParallelsAtFrame()` creates/styles the vertical axis labels at the intersection of the grid parallels
+* `map.labelMeridiansAtFrame()` creates/styles the horizontal axis labels at the intersection of the grid meridians
+* `map.labelParallelsAtMeridian()` creates/styles parallels at a given meridian (useful for all-sky maps)
+* `map.labelMeridiansAtParallel()` creates/styles meridians at a given parallel (useful for all-sky maps)

 ## Installation and Prerequisites